 Barre chords on the guitar can be quite demanding in the beginning.
-To play a barre chord (can also be called bar chord or barré chord) you have to press down several strings with one finger at the same time, see picture to the right.
+To play a barre chord (can also be called bar chord or barré chord), you have to press down several strings with one finger, see picture to the right.
 This isn’t an easy thing to do before the involved muscles have been strengthened.
-But all there’s to it are patience as you by time will get stronger.
+But all there’s to it is patience as you by time will get stronger.

 More barre chords

-The reason why it’s called ”E shape” depends on that the fingerings are the same as for chords that emerge from various E chords.
-The big difference that makes it a barre chord though is that you lay your index finger over the six strings behind (i.e. nearer the neck of the guitar) the rest of the chord shape, see picture.
+The reason why it is called ”E shape” depends on that the fingerings are the same as for chords that emerge from various E chords.
+That makes it a barre chord though is that you lay your index finger over the six strings behind (i.e. nearer the neck of the guitar) the rest of the chord shape, see picture to the right.

-The diagrams above shows F major and F minor chords, but the great thing with barre chords is that they are movable and keeps the same shape all over the fretboard.
-So regardless if that’s an F, G or A chord you use the exact same chord shape, but change the position on the guitars fretboard.
-The next diagram shows you where to find each barre chord on the right frets according to the notes of the guitar.
+The diagrams above shows F major, F minor and F7th chords, but the great thing with barre chords is that they are movable and keeps the same shape all over the fretboard.
+So regardless if it is a F, G or A chord you use the exact same chord shape, only changing the position on the guitar's fretboard.
+The table below tells you where to find each barre chord on the correct frets according to the notes of the guitar.
 See also Fretboard note decals.

 Let’s take an example how to place your fingers for a specific chord.
 If you want to play a G barre chord you put the index finger on the third fret and then add the other fingers.